 To use drains or not to use drains?
 This one question has increased confusion & anxiety about surgery perhaps more than any other FTM / FTN top surgery subject.
-First of all I’d like to reassure you that drains aren’t so bad and the stakes for using them (pain, scarring, annoyance) are not as high as they are sometimes made out to be.
+Rest assured that drains aren’t so bad, and the stakes for using them (pain, scarring, annoyance) are not as high as they are sometimes made out to be.
 True, drains may look odd from pictures, but their purpose and their use is actually really simple.

 At The Gender Confirmation Center, the patient gets to decide if they prefer drains for double incision surgeries, but drains are required for any other procedure types such as keyhole and periareolar surgeries.

-The Jackson-Pratt (JP) is a medical device more commonly referred to in the top surgery world as ‘drains’.
+The Jackson-Pratt (JP) is a medical device more commonly referred to in the top surgery world as ‘drains.’
 The device draws out fluid that collects under your incisions after your surgery.
 Ultimately, drains are very effective to reduce the risk of having a fluid collection under the skin after surgery.
-These fluid collections are called “seromas”, and the information below will teach you about seromas.
+These fluid collections are called “seromas”, and the information below will teach you more about seromas.

 All of Dr. Mosser’s FTM/FTN top surgery techniques involve meticulous chest contouring.
-To ensure the upper chest and sides to make the contour smooth and uniform he uses a technique called undermining (warning: the link contains an intraoperative photo).
+To ensure that the contours on the upper chest and sides are smooth and uniform, he uses a technique called undermining (warning: the link contains an intraoperative photo).
 When a lot of undermining is performed, there’s a possibility that the area can fill with fluid after surgery.
 The ‘fluid’ is exactly like the fluid that would appear on your knee if you skinned your knee very hard.
 It’s one of the ways that the body heals.
 Sometimes there’s enough fluid produced into a healing area that it becomes an actual gathering of fluid under the incisions, and this is a seroma.
 It’s not the end of the world, but it’s an inconvenience during your recovery.

 Treatment of small seromas: A small seroma doesn’t always require medical treatment.
 The body may naturally reabsorb the fluid in a few weeks or months.
 However, even small seromas will lead to much longer swelling in the area of weeks to months.